paul-ollis/vim-vpe/docs/api/api.vpe.mapping.rst

     The noremap form is always used.

-    The first argument passed to the mapped function is a `MappingInfo` object.
+    By default the first argument passed to the mapped function is a `MappingInfo` object.
+The *pass_info* argument can be used to prevent this.
     Additional arguments can be speficied using *args* and *kwargs*.

     For convenience, mode specific versions are provided (`nmap`, `xmap`,